-This Butternut Squash Fettuccine Alfredo is made with only 6 simple ingredients like: butternut squash, cream, bacon, garlic and fettuccine noodles!
+This Butternut Squash Fettuccine Alfredo is made with only 6 simple ingredients!
 It’s incredibly creamy, delicious and flavorful!

-However, those savory recipes are the ones that really warm you down to your toes and get your belly extra full and happy.
+However, these savory recipes are the ones that really warm you down to your toes and get your belly extra full and happy.

 Enter this Butternut Squash Fettuccine Alfredo.
 It’s not your typical fettuccine alfredo.
 You know, the kind you get at Olive Garden during their endless pasta bowl menu?
 Just me?
 Oh okay.

-Anyway, it’s not a typical fettuccine Alfredo.
-It’s lighter – not so loaded with extra cheese and dairy.
-Yes, there is still plenty of dairy in there.
+This is not your typical super heavy, dairy laden fettuccine alfredo (although yes I love that too)… this dish is slightly lighter – not so loaded with extra cheese and dairy.
+Yes, there is still dairy in there.
 However, the butternut squash sauce really takes it up a notch in creaminess as well as flavor.
-You’re not just eating extra creamy dairy noodles.

 How to make Butternut Squash Fettuccine Alfredo:

 Cook the garlic until fragrant.
-Once your butternut squash is done roasting, put it in a strong heat-safe blender and set aside for a moment.
-Begin your pasta water!
-I love the fettuccine noodles in this recipe because they’re really able to soak up all of that delicious creamy pasta sauce we are about to make.
+Once your butternut squash is done roasting, put it in a strong heat-safe blender (I used my vitamix) and set aside for a moment.

-Cook your noodles according to the package.
-IMPORTANT TIP: keep 1-2 cups of your pasta water!
+When you go to drain the pasta, IMPORTANT TIP: keep 1-2 cups of your pasta water!